w3c/wai-develop-training/_accessibility-training/topics.md

   </li>
 </ul>

-**See also:** [How to Make Your Presentations Accessible to All](http://www.w3.org/WAI/training/accessible) for guidance on ensuring that your training is accessible to all of your audience, including participants with disabilities.
+{::nomarkdown}
+{% include_cached toc.html type="end" %}
+{:/}

+**Note:** For guidance on making your presentations and training accessible to people with disabilities and others in your audience, see [How to Make Your Presentations Accessible to All](http://www.w3.org/WAI/training/accessible).

+{% include excol.html type="all" %}

 {% include_cached excol.html type="start" id="intro" %}